-The function generates general time stamped ON/OFF events to the common event buffer from each of the two (2) output signals as well as several operational event signals.
-The time stamp resolution is 1 ms. The function also provides a resettable cumulative counter for OPEN, CLOSE, OPEN FAILED, and CLOSE FAILED events.
+The inputs of the function are the binary status indications.
+The function generates general time stamped ON/OFF events to the common event buffer from each of the following signals: OPEN, CLOSE, BAD and INTERMEDIATE event signals.
+The time stamp resolution is 1 ms.